 I'm 7 Weeks From My Marathon and Sick—What Should I Do?

-Dear Dumb Runner,
+/Dear Dumb Runner,

-an upper respiratory illness that has to run its course.)
+I'm seven weeks from my marathon and battling a cold that's trying to progress from runny nose and cough to deep chest-based hacking cough, fever, and full-on crappiness.
+(My doctor says it's an upper respiratory illness that has to run its course.)
 Various running sites tell me I should take time off if my cold includes "below the neck" symptoms.
 Since I'm now getting into the critical last few weeks of serious training before the marathon, my questions are: What does "below the neck" really mean in the grand scheme of things?
 Should I follow the advice on these sites or just shout "fake news" and continue training?
 And if I do take time off, what combination of cold medications is most likely to help me regain my fitness and post a BQ marathon time and possible PR?—Wheezy Willy, Shreveport, Louisiana

 Dear Wheezy,